DimitriadisAntonis/DAMA/README.md

 DAMA
 ====
-This code is a try to build the game DAMA.
+This code is a try to build the DAMA game.
 If there are any compiling errors please check the position of the goto numbers.